-Everything you need to know about wireless charging and the phones that support this super-convenient way to keep the power flowing to your handset.
+Everything you need to know about wireless charging and the phones that support it.

 Wireless charging can be a super-convenient way to keep your phone ticking along, but you need to ensure that you have either a compatible handset or one that can take a wireless charging case.

-Wireless charging has come back into focus recently with the launch of the Apple iPhone 8, iPhone 8 Plus and iPhone X, but Apple is relatively late to the wireless charging party, with many Android phones offering it as a standard option for some years now.
+Wireless charging has come back into focus since the launch of the Apple iPhone 8, iPhone 8 Plus and iPhone X, but Apple was rather late to the wireless charging party, with many Android phones offering it as a standard option for some years now.